mapillary/mapillary_tools/python/README.md

 On iOS, open iTunes, select your device, and scroll down to Mapillary under apps.
 You can see the files and copy them over from there.

-**upload_each_folder_as_sequence.py**

-Allows images in subfolders to be assigned unique sequence IDs.

-    python upload_each_folder_as_sequence.py path-to-images/

-Requires enviroment variables: MAPILLARY_USERNAME, MAPILLARY_PASSWORD.
-Also requires upload.py to be in the same folder or in the PYTHONPATH since this script uses upload.py.

 **upload_with_authentication.py**